Who’s That Voice in Your Head? Understanding Your Inner Critic

 Josef (Yossi) Rozio is a registered counsellor, licensed NLP practitioner, and founder of *Mindful Reactions*, offering counselling across the Central Coast, Newcastle, and online throughout Australia.

-With a professional background in counselling, hypnotherapy, and neuro-linguistic programming, Josef integrates evidence-based techniques with a warm, human-first approach.
-His work centres on helping people reduce anxiety, quiet the inner critic, and reconnect with their deeper sense of clarity and self-worth.
+Using a foundation in counselling, hypnotherapy, and neuro-linguistic programming, Josef integrates evidence-based techniques with a warm, human-first approach.
+His work focuses on helping individuals reduce anxiety, quiet their inner critic, and reconnect with a deeper sense of clarity and self-worth.

 Comments